-COLLEGE OF LAW ACADEMIC REGULATIONS (Approved May 7, 2019, Effective July 1, 2019, Amended August 30, 2022)
+COLLEGE OF LAW ACADEMIC REGULATIONS (Approved June 16, 2025, Effective July 17, 2025)

-These regulations shall be read alongside the university course and program catalogue and relevant University policies, including the following: Student Appeals of Evaluation, Grading and Academic Standing; Student Discipline; Duty to Accommodate; and Academic Courses Policy on Class Delivery, Examinations and Assessment of Student Learning.
+These regulations shall be read alongside the university course and program catalogue and relevant University policies, including the following: Student Appeals of Evaluation, Grading and Academic Standing; Student Discipline; Students with Disabilities: Academic Accommodation and Access; and Academic Courses Policy on Class Delivery, Examinations and Assessment of Student Learning.
+University policies shall apply except as supplemented or modified by the College of Law Academic Regulations.